-Purpose: To evaluate the athlete's speed and ability to handle the puck.

-Equipment: floor hockey stick, puck, 6 marker cones, tape, stopwatch, goal.

-Description: Athlete stickhandles the puck from a starting line through a course defined by cones, and shoots the puck at the goal.
-The distance from start line shall be 21 meters.
-The cones shall be placed in a straight line at intervals of 3 meters.
-The clock stops when the puck passes the goal line.

-Scoring: The time consumed stickhandling is subtracted from 25.
+- 9.3 Stickhandling - 9.3.1 Purpose: To evaluate the athlete's speed and ability to handle the puck. - 9.3.2 Equipment: floor hockey sticks, puck, six marker cones, tape, stopwatch, goal. - 9.3.3 Description: An Athlete stickhandles the puck from a starting line through a course defined by cones, and shoots the puck at the goal.
+The distance from start line shall be 21 meter.
+The cones shall be placed in a straight line at intervals of 3 meter.
+The clock stops when the puck passes the goal line. - 9.3.4 Scoring: The time consumed stickhandling is subtracted from 25.
 For any cones missed, subtract one point each.
-Five bonus points are given if the athlete scores a goal.
+Five bonus points are given if the athlete scores a goal. - 9.3.5 Diagram:

-Shoot for Accuracy

-Purpose: To evaluate the athlete's accuracy, power and ability to score by shooting the puck into specific areas of the goal.

-Equipment: floor hockey stick, puck, goal, tape or rope.

-Description: Athlete takes five shots on goal from behind a line that is 5 meters from and directly in front of the goal.
+- 9.4 Shoot for Accuracy - 9.4.1 Purpose: To evaluate the athlete's accuracy, power and ability to score by shooting the puck into specific areas of the goal. - 9.4.2 Equipment: floor hockey sticks, puck, goal, tape or rope. - 9.4.3 Description: Athlete takes five shots on goal from behind a line that is 5 meter from and directly in front of the goal.
 Six sections are defined within the goal by rope or tape as shown in the diagram.
-The vertical ropes or tapes are hung 45cm in from each goal post.
-The horizontal rope or tape is strung 30cm above the floor.
+The vertical ropes or tapes are hung 45 centimeter in from each goal post.
+The horizontal rope or tape is strung 30 centimeter above the floor. - 9.4.4 Scoring:

-Scoring:

-The goal is divided into point sections as follows:

-- 5 points for any shot entering the goal in either of the upper corners. - 3 points for any shot entering the goal in either of the lower corners. - 2 points for any shot entering the goal in the upper middle section. - 1 point for any shot entering the goal in the lower middle section.

-Each shot must completely cross the goal line into the goal for athlete to receive any points, except if the rope or tape stopped the puck from crossing the goal line.
+- 9.4.4.1 The goal is divided into point sections as follows: 5 points for any shot entering the goal in either of the upper corners.
+3 points for any shot entering the goal in either of the lower corners.
+2 points for any shot entering the goal in the upper middle section.
+1 point for any shot entering the goal in the lower middle section. - 9.4.5 Each shot must completely cross the goal line into the goal for athlete to receive any points, except if the rope or tape stopped the puck from crossing the goal line.
 In this case, give the point total for the lesser section.
-The score is the total of these five shots; 25 points maximum.
+The score is the total of these five shots; 25 points maximum. - 9.4.6 Diagram